KorfLab/whichlanguage/README.md

 ## Matching Names ##

+>If it takes longer than 1 second, you're probably doing it wrong

 A common bioinformatics task is to cross-reference the names from two or more files.
 At the outset, you must know if the relationships are one-to-one, one-to-many, or many-to-many.